Aquib349/document-agent/README.md

    - Compiles all findings into a comprehensive markdown report
    - Includes all sources and references
    - Organizes information in a clear, readable format

-## License

-MIT License - feel free to use and modify as needed.